SpiderMonkey JSAPI

 JSAPI

-The JSAPI is the C API for the SpiderMonkey JavaScript
+The JSAPI is the C API for the SpiderMonkey JavaScript engine.

 JS::Value / jsval